Visa Bank Account Validation Merchant Guide

 This section shows you how to process an account validation.

-Processing a Visa Bank Account Validation Using
+Validating a Bank Account Using

 REST

-2. Verify the response messages to make sure that the request succeeded.
+3. Verify the response messages to make sure that the request succeeded.
 For more information, see the Transaction response codes.

-Required Fields for Processing an Account Validation
+Required Fields for Validating an Account

 The value for this field must be set to